 I recently watched a re-run of the movie “What Women Want” starring Mel Gibson.
 It’s an excellent comedy, raising the ultimate unanswerable question.
 Every husband will testify to this.
 It seems to be a similar predicament for service providers the world over when it comes to the question: What do customers want?

 Millions are spent trying to establish just exactly what the customer is looking for and most importantly, what s/he will pay, but as customer service research shows, we are still not getting it right.
 There is a major disconnect between customer expectations and what they believe they are receiving.

 Whether you ask a Baby Boomer or a Generation Y, there are certain minimums that every customer requires.
 They are so ‘standard’ that when the service provider meets those expectations, we simply do not notice.
-We only notice, when we receive service that is better than or worse than that which we expect.
-Every customer expects to receive the product/service that they paid for; it should be fit for purpose.
-Customers expect to be treated with respect and friendliness and efficiency.
-Customers accept technology but when it fails, will a human being please step in and take over?
+We only notice when we receive service that is better than, or worse than, that which we expect.
+Every customer expects to receive the product/service that they paid for.
+It should be fit for purpose.
+At the very least, all customers expect to be treated with respect and friendliness and efficiency.
+Customers accept technology, but when it fails, will a human being please step in and take over?
 Surely this is the stuff that small businesses can excel at, unhampered by the red tape of large corporates?

 There is a lot of noise being made about differentiating the customer and customer-specific marketing, but old fashioned reliability and niceness count for more than you think.
 Get the basics right and keep the human touch to create a customer-friendly environment.

 Author: Janet Askew